liquibase/gradle-liquibase-plugin/doc/usage.md

 ### 2. Setting up the classpath

 The plugin will need to be able to find Liquibase on the classpath when it is applied, and again when it runs a task.
-At apply time, the plugin needs to be able to see Liquibase itself.
+At apply time, the plugin only needs to be able to see Liquibase itself.
 At execution time, Liquibase will need to be able to find database drivers, changelog parsers, etc. in the classpath. this is done by adding Liquibase to `buildscript` dependencies, as well as one or more `liquibaseRuntime` dependencies to the `dependencies` block in the `build.gradle` file.
 At a